MilesBHuff/Pokedex/README.md

 ### Unfinished objectives

-#### Trunks of treevolutions

-Evolutions display correctly for both fully linear evolutions *and* 2-long branches of treevolutions.
-Treevolutions and 3-long branches display a random path that can be randomly changed with a button.
-A warning is also displayed for these.
+#### Displaying evolutions as trees

+I opted to display evolutions linearly.
+Treevolutions are fully supported, but only one branch displays at a time.
+The user can switch between branches with a button.

+My implementation fully meets the requirements in the prompt.

-I might eventually implement a proper tree view.
-If I were to do this, I would probably do it in a modal, and replace the normal line view with a button to open that modal.
+If I were to implement treevolutions, I would do so in a modal so that there is plenty of room to display the entire tree.

-One solution for 3-long branches could be to also work backwards from the current ID, instead of always working forward from the earliest evolution in the chain.

 #### Automated unit testing